 Brian loved his new invention.
 It was a Dinocam.
-It was a camera.
-It could see into the past.
+It was a camera that could see into the past.
 He had seen many dinosaurs.
 He wanted to see some flying reptiles!
 He set the dial for 76 million years ago.
-He pressed the big, red button.
+He pressed the big red button.
 He peered into the lens.
 Brian felt excited!

 Brian saw a vast sea.
 It was as smooth as glass.
-Volcanoes smoked far away.
-Trees with broad, green leaves lined the beach.
+Far away, the smoke from volcanoes rose into the sky.
+Trees with broad green leaves lined the beach.
 Flowers bloomed.
 Deep in the sea, tiny shells covered the ocean floor.
 Brian knew he was in the Cretaceous period.
 That was when the biggest, fastest, smartest dinosaurs lived.

 Brian saw a funny creature.
 It sailed over the clear water.
 It flew as well as Brian's best paper airplane.
-It was a flying reptile, or a pterosaur.
+It was a flying reptile, a pterosaur.
 A pterosaur was not a dinosaur.
 They were the largest flying animals ever!
 Brian saw its skin-covered wings.
 They looked like leather.
 Each wing was 20 feet long!
-The creature's neck was two feet long.
-He had a crest on his head.
+The creature's neck was ten feet long.
 He had tiny eyes.
-He had a sharp beak.
+He had a long, sharp beak.
 Brian heard a sound.
 The creature was talking!